sagarchauhan-bizinsights/sagarchauhan-bizinsights/README.md

-Here’s your `README.md` with the known details filled in:

----

 # Hi there, I'm Sagar Chauhan 👋

 I'm a passionate Android developer with 3.9+ years of experience in building high-quality mobile applications.
 My expertise lies in creating seamless and efficient Android apps using Java, with a growing interest in Kotlin.
 I enjoy taking on challenging projects, whether it's creating a new app from scratch or enhancing the performance and usability of existing applications.